VENUE: Ground Floor, UNSW Galleries, Art & Design, Paddington Campus

 Additional support: Superlight and RMIT University.

-Snoösphere warmly thanks our Autism and the Senses workshop participants Eric Chen, Theodore Eu, Mathew Gilmore, Husnah Jamaludin, Rachel Hillary Kotow, Timothy Ng, and all other participants who chose to remain anonymous.
+Snoösphere warmly thanks our Autism and the Senses workshop participants Theodore Eu, Mathew Gilmore, Husnah Jamaludin, Rachel Hillary Kotow, Timothy Ng, Eric, and all other participants who chose to remain anonymous.

 Lull Studios (Japan/Australia) produces designs, media, poetry and music for performance, screen and urban environments.
 Their projects span art and technology, new media embedded space, and interactive design.
 Principal artists Lindsay Webb and Elena Knox are based in Tokyo, where Elena is a research fellow at the Department of Intermedia Art and Science, Waseda University, focusing on robot embodiment and biomimicry.